RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/ldap-integration.md

 For new server installations, be sure that your cluster set up before configuring LDAP.
 {{% /note %}}

-For these changes to take effect (or to recycle `saslauthd`), you must restart your services.
+For these changes to take effect, you must restart your services.

 ```src
 sudo supervisorctl restart saslauthd